signalogic/SigSRF_SDK/mediaTest_readme.md

 As a quick reference, the basic procedure for playing G711 encoded audio from Wireshark is given here:

-1. First, Wiresark must "see" the stream in RTP format:
+1. First, Wireshark must "see" the stream in RTP format:

- - right click a packet in the stream and select "decode as"
+ - Right click a packet in the stream and select "decode as"
  - Under 'Current' select "RTP"

 After doing this, the protocol field in the main Wireshark window for the relevant packets should display "RTP".